Traditional groom attire is a morning suit. This means a black morning coat, black and grey striped trousers, a waistcoat and tie.

 For grooms who want a more traditional look, a plain or lightly patterned dove grey waistcoat remains the classic choice, with cream a close second.

-You should also take into account what you want your best man and ushers to wear.
-Usually their attire matches the groom’s outfit.
-If they will also be wearing morning dress, you may want to make yourself stand out a bit.
+Usually the best man and ushers wear clothes to match the groom’s outfit, so you may want to make yourself stand out a bit.
 You don’t have to do this with your waistcoat –

 Again, a matter for personal choice.
 But let’s face it, it’s probably going to be your fiancee who chooses the colour and not you.

 It’s increasingly fashionable for grooms to wear cravats instead of ties.
 Strictly speaking a cravat has no place in morning dress, but if you don’t mind breaking traditional rules of dress then this is another option.

 No groom’s outfit is complete without a crisply pressed white shirt.
 A conventional fold-